 Angelique is dedicated to supporting New Mexico’s film industry and is especially proud of its vibrant talent pool.

 JENNIFER SCHWALENBERG spent ten years in Los Angeles, transitioning from a talent agent assistant into casting, working for prominent commercial casting director, Beth Holmes.
 She spent five years learning the craft of traditional commercial casting while also scouting the streets to find authentic faces and raw talent for directors who favored “real people.”
 During her tenure at BHC, Jennifer worked on hundreds of national commercials, including numerous Superbowl campaigns and with major advertisers such as Budweiser, Doritos, Dominoes, Pep Boys, Holiday Inn, and American Express.

 In 2000, she left L.A. for the blue skies and stunning vistas of Santa Fe, hired by the New Mexico Film Office under Governor Bill Richardson in 2003 to create and manage a Native American casting database to showcase the state’s tribal members and provide a substantial resource for casting directors and talent agents.

 Jennifer became Deputy Director of the New Mexico Film Office in 2006 where she devoted her time recruiting and servicing productions, showcasing New Mexico, its communities and resources, coordinating scouts throughout the state, managing the tax credit and loan programs, and assisting producers, studios and networks throughout production and the incentive process.

-She went back to her love of casting and joined the Midthunder team in 2013, where she has worked on numerous feature films, television productions, local and national commercials.
+She went back to her love of casting and joined the Midthunder team in 2013, where she has worked on dozens of feature films, television productions, local and national commercials.